GlacieTeam/Glacie/README.md

 ```
 ## Endstone
 - Download the release and unzip the zip package, then put the `Glacie.dll` into the plugins folder

+## Client
+- Download the release and unzip the zip package, the click `LaunchMinecraft.bat` to inject `Glacie.dll` into the client.

 # Precautions
 - If you are using [**Endstone**](https://github.com/EndstoneMC/endstone) mod loader, do not install any addon on your server.
 Addons and Glacie are not compatible on [**Endstone**](https://github.com/EndstoneMC/endstone) mod loader, and there will be problems when used at the same time.